Jesus Christ Set Me Free!

 I had believed as a child in my heart.
 (Years later, the Holy Spirit revealed to me that I had actually born-again as a child!)
 Granted, my mind had been messed up, for sure, but somewhere deep inside, I had believed.
 Now, I here I was confessing with my mouth and desperately hoping that God would show me the truth!

-Ten days later, early one morning, I awoke.
-In a vision or something, I saw the face of Jesus Christ!
+A week and a half or so, early one morning, I awoke.
+(September 28, 1983) In a vision or something, I saw the face of Jesus Christ!
 It was not just in my mind, nor was it physical.
 It was as if I had met with Christ while sleeping and his impression was still lingering.
 I knew that I had met Jesus and that encounter changed me completely.
 Moreover, I knew things, even things that I had never been taught.
 It was as if these revelations were “downloaded” into me, to use a modern term.

 In the “twinkling of an eye”, I knew I was a Christian and that Jesus Christ was God!
 I also knew that He was the Creator of the universe, despite what had been taught to me by evolutionist.
 I knew that Jesus Christ’s death on the cross atoned for all my sins and there was nothing more that I had to do to go to heaven.
 I knew that the Word of God was inerrant, a concept not presented to me even in parochial school.
 Finally, I knew the tremendous love of God.
 It enveloped me, in an almost tangible way and I was very aware of His Presence.
 For weeks, I felt like I was walking on clouds, so elated was I!
 I had never known such love, such joy, and such freedom!
 The Truth, Jesus Christ, had set me free!